damianlluch/101-developer-resume-cv-templates/node-js-developer-resume-sample.md

 * Database management.
 * Management of network connection services.

-### **Banco de la Provincia de Buenos Aires**, Infrastructure - Networks 08/2008 - 08/2016 | Buenos Aires - Argentina

-The most important bank in Argentina, where I worked for 8 years as a fulltime trainer in systems areas.

-* Maintenance of terminals and devices
-* Server maintenance and installation and maintenance of software.
-* User support for upgrades or repairs
-* Removal of malicious software.
-* Review and update of security criteria.
-* Database management.
-* Management of network connection services.

 ### **Freelance Web Developer**, 02/2003 - 05/2008 | Buenos Aires - Argentina

 Design and development of websites in various web technologies.